Vigilos/city-explorer/README.md

 2. Name of feature: Add weather to page
    Estimate of time needed to complete: 1 hour
    Start time: 17:30
-   Finish time:
+   Finish time: 19:00
-   Actual time needed to complete:
+   Actual time needed to complete: 1.5 hours